-- Development must respect the landscape of the surrounding countryside and South Downs National Park, and the historic character of Sompting Conservation Area. - Affordable housing is to be distributed throughout the whole development site. - The development is to be connected to sewerage and water distribution networks at the nearest points of adequate capacity, as agreed with Southern Water.
+- Development must respect the landscape of the surrounding countryside and South Downs National Park, and the historic character of Sompting Conservation Area. - Affordable housing is to be distributed throughout the whole development site.

+The development is to be connected to sewerage and water distribution networks at the nearest points of adequate capacity, as agreed with Southern Water.
 This site will require new and improved water mains.
 The existing sewerage infrastructure present on and crossing the site must be protected, and future access secured for operational, maintenance and upsizing purposes.

-All elements are to be secured through s106/planning conditions.
+The elements identified above, and any other infrastructure requirements are to be secured through CIL/s106/planning conditions as appropriate.